-Lt Col Rothband attended the game at Maine Road, where City clinched that first title, with a friend of his from Didsbury, a suburb of Manchester.
+Col Rothband attended the game at Maine Road which clinched that first title with a friend of his from Didsbury, a suburb of Manchester.

 “I took my mother to a game once.
 When both sides were warming up just before kick off she turned to me and said, ‘What are those two men doing in green jerseys’?
 I think the fella who was sitting next to us is still laughing.”